adtzlr/felupe/docs/examples/platewithhole.rst

 .. image:: images/platewithhole_mesh.png
    :width: 400px

 A numeric quad-region created on the mesh in combination with a vector-valued displacement field represents the plate.
-A uniaxial loadcase is applied on the displacement field.
-This involves setting up symmetry planes as well as the absolute value of the prescribed displacement in direction :math:`x` at the mesh-points on the right-end face of the rectangle.
+The Boundary conditions for the symmetry planes are generated on the displacement field.

 ..  code-block:: python